emqx/emqx-exporter/examples/k8s/README.md

 [Here](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) is a sample example of `PodMonitor` and `ServiceMonitor`.
 In addition, you can use cmd `kubectl explain` to see the comment about the CR spec.

-In most cases, it's easier to deploy Prometheus by `Deployment`` without the operator if you are new to this, and you can get the scrape config example from [here](../docker)
+In most cases, it's easier to deploy Prometheus by `Deployment` without the operator if you are new to this, and you can get the scrape config example from [here](../docker)

-The yaml below is available for EMQX 5, you can check out the [template](./template_monitor_emqx4.yaml) for EMQX4.
+The yaml below is available for EMQX 5, you can check out the [template](./template_monitor_emqx4.yaml) for EMQX 4.

 ```shell
 cat << "EOF" | kubectl apply -f -